-By the end of Year 1, students explain how some aspects of daily life have changed over recent time while others have remained the same.
-They describe personal and family events that have significance.
+By the end of Year 2, students analyse aspects of daily life to identify how some have changed over recent time while others have remained the same.
+They describe a person, site or event of significance in the local community.